hull-ships/hull-incoming-webhooks/assets/readme.md

 You can pick webhook to see preview of changes that was applied when it arrived.

 ## Features
-Incoming Webhooks Connector allows you to update user/account properties with Javascript Code.
+Incoming Webhooks Connector allows you to send webhooks from a third-party system to Hull. update user/account properties with Javascript Code.

 ##### You can apply [Traits operations](https://github.com/hull/hull-client-node#usertraitsproperties-context)